CHAN-DT

-CHAN-DT (channel 8), branded on-air as Global BC (formerly British Columbia Television or BCTV), is a television station in Vancouver, British Columbia, Canada, serving as the West Coast flagship of the Global Television Network.
-Owned and operated by network parent Corus Entertainment, the station has studios on Enterprise Street (across from the Lake City Way SkyTrain station) in the suburban city of Burnaby, which also houses Global's national news headquarters.
+CHAN-DT (channel 8), branded Global British Columbia or Global BC (formerly British Columbia Television or BCTV), is a television station in Vancouver, British Columbia, Canada, serving as the West Coast flagship of the Global Television Network, a division of Corus Entertainment.
+The station has studios on Enterprise Street (across from the Lake City Way SkyTrain station) in the suburban city of Burnaby, which also houses Global's national news headquarters.
 Its transmitter is located atop Mount Seymour in the district municipality of North Vancouver.

 History

 The station first signed on the air at 4:45 p.m. on October 31, 1960.
 Founded by Art Jones' Vantel Broadcasting, it originally operated as an independent station.
 It acquired several programs from CTV upon that network's launch on October 1, 1961; it would eventually join the network formally in 1965.

 The station operated from a temporary studio housed at 1219 Richards Street in Downtown Vancouver, until its full-time studio facility at 7850 Enterprise Street in Burnaby was opened in 1962.
 Soon after the station's launch, CHAN began installing relay transmitters across the province, and now reaches 96% of British Columbia.
 Through its over-the-air signal, CHAN also reaches an American audience in neighbouring Whatcom County, Washington.

 In 1963, local entrepreneur Frank Griffiths, owner of radio station CKNW (980 AM), purchased CHAN-TV from Vantel, along with nearby CBC affiliate CHEK-TV (channel 6) in the Vancouver Island city of Victoria, from its original owner, David Armstrong.
 At that point, CHEK began airing a few CTV programs, usually scheduled at different times than when CHAN aired them.
 It would become a full-time CTV affiliate in January 1981, but maintained a shuffled schedule.
 Griffiths' Western Broadcasting Communications later sold a minority share of the station to Selkirk Communications, before buying back full control in 1989.

 In 1986, BCTV set up a fully functional broadcast studio pavilion at the Vancouver Expo 86, whose theme was transportation and communication.
 The BCTV pavilion allowed visitors to see, and participate, in every step of how a television station operates, as well as how newscasts and television shows were produced.
 The pavilion was also used by the station for coverage of the Expo, and by visiting journalists.

 As early as 1971, CHAN unofficially began using the brand "BCTV".
 In 1973, BCTV became CHAN's official on-air branding, which remained in use until 2001, when it adopted the "Global BC" brand.
 The "BCTV" brand was retained for its local newscasts until February 2006.
 However, the "BCTV" brand became so firmly established in the province that many people still call the station by that name today.